Jahans3/buzzr/README.md

 You can view a channel's feed, an individual's feed or even create your own custom feed

-Uses React and Express, following the Flux architecture
+Uses React, Socket.io and Express, following the Flux architecture